-Awarding institution Royal Holloway, University of London Accreditation(s) (where applicable) None Standard length of degree 1 year full-time Available part-time Yes - up to 5 years part-time
+Awarding institution Royal Holloway, University of London Accreditation(s) (where applicable) None Standard length of degree Two years (the first year is to give people whose first degree was not in economics or a highly quantitative discipline the necessary background to do an MSc in Economics) Available part-time No

-The following table summarises the compulsory modules, which are referred to by Royal Holloway as mandatory course units, offered on this degree programme as well as the optional course units that are likely to be available.
+The following table summarises the compulsory modules, which are referred to by Royal Holloway as mandatory course units, offered on this degree programme as well as a selection of the optional course units that are likely to be available.
 Please note that although the College will keep changes to a minimum, new units may be offered or existing units may be withdrawn, for example, in response to a change in staff.
-You will be informed if any changes need to be made.
-This programme requires a minimum of 6 students to enable the College to run the course.
-Should this number not be reached and we are unable to run the programme we will offer an alternative or refund any deposit paid.
+You will be informed if any significant changes need to be made.